Jack Elementary alumni honor student who passed away during first ever senior walk

 During the celebration, those who graduated with the late senior shed tears.

-Tyler Legacy High School senior John Turnman led the halls of Jack Elementary as he held a poster of his best friend and former Tyler High and Jack Elementary classmate Patrianna Pettigrew, who died in a car crash accident earlier this month.
+Tyler Legacy High School senior John Turman led the halls of Jack Elementary as he held a poster of his best friend and former Tyler High student and Jack Elementary classmate Patrianna Pettigrew, who died in a car crash earlier this month.

 Jack Elementary School is a Leader in Me campus that integrates the best practices from “The 7 Habits of Highly Effective People” and strategies to develop focus, take action, be accountable, and achieve goals.